SineVFX/TopDownEffectsDoc/MaterialParameters.md

 * **Ramp Enabled** - Use ramp gradient texture to colorize particles
 * **Ramp** - Gradient texture, located in "VFXTextures" folder
 * **Ramp Color Tint** - Multiply ramp texture by this color
 * **Ramp Affected By Dynamics** - How much Dynamics (dissolving and appear effects) will affect the ramp texture.
-So, when the particle is begin to dissolve, the color of dissolve areas will change according to ramp gradient.
+So, when the particle begins to dissolve, the color of dissolve areas will change according to the ramp gradient.
 * **Ramp Offset Multiply** - Multiply the Ramp position, use it to offset ramp colors
 * **Ramp Offset Exp** - Power (Math) the Ramp position, use it to offset ramp colors but in a more smooth way.
 * **Ramp Ignore Vertex Color** - Ramp ignore the particle/vertex color